Skip to main content

 The Essence of Our Vision, Mission, and Objectives

-Our educational approach has the capacity to accelerate a capacity for cognitive complexity in clinical judgments.
-The psychodynamic values of the program encourage students to explore the forces outside of awareness, often rooted in the past, that can exert profound influences on identity, values, and experiences.
-We encourage students to attend to the ways in which the past—their own and their clients’—is woven into the present.
-Through intentional consideration of the past, students can more fully empathize with their clients’ experiences and better help them to live freely and intentionally in the present.
+Our educational approach can accelerate a capacity for cognitive complexity in clinical judgments.
+The psychodynamic values of the program encourage students to explore the forces outside of awareness, often rooted in their developmental histories, that can exert profound influences on identity, values, and experiences.
+We encourage students to attend to how lived experiences—their own, their clients, and larger socio-political forces—are woven into the present.
+Through intentional consideration of developmental histories and trajectories, students can more fully empathize with their clients’ experiences and better help them to live freely and intentionally in the present.
 The goal is to liberate the shackles of the past for a more enriching, authentic life in the present.
 To amplify the psychodynamic lens our program emphasizes two core experiences: Reflective practice and comprehensive immersion in multiculturally- competent clinical work.

 Emphasis on Reflective Practice